Part III - Chapter 16: Unallowable Costs

-A recipient may also expend funds, in accordance with approved award terms, to seek future funding sources to "institutionalize" the project, but not for the purpose of raising funds to finance related or complementary project activities.
+A recipient may also expend funds, in accordance with approved award terms, to seek future funding sources to "institutionalize" the project as stipulated in the terms and conditions of an OJP grant award, but not for the purpose of raising funds to finance related or complementary project activities.

 The cost for corporate formation may not be charged either as direct or indirect costs against the award.

 STATE AND LOCAL SALES TAXES

 These are unallowable when the Government assesses taxes upon itself or, disproportionately, to Federal programs.
 An example of an unallowable tax would be if the Government levied taxes as a result of Federal funding.
 An example of an allowable tax would be user taxes, such as gasoline tax.
 These provisions became effective as of the Government's fiscal year beginning on or after January 1, 1998.

 - Fines & penalties (except when incurred as a result of compliance with specific provisions of an award or instructions in writing from the awarding agency);